Master integrals for mixed QCD-QED corrections to charged-current Drell-Yan production of a massive charged lepton: Non-factorizable mixed QCD-QED virtual corrections to

-By matching to the same order in $\epsilon$ on the left- and right-hand sides of Eqs.(\ref{eq:epform}), one can establish the differential equations connecting $\vec{g}^{(i)}$ and $\vec{g}^{(i-1)}$.
-Therefore the integration can be done in an iterative manner, namely order by order in $\epsilon$.
-At the order of $\epsilon^n$, we have
+From Eq.(\ref{eq:epform}), one can establish the differential equations connecting $\textbf{G}^{(n)}$ and $\textbf{G}^{(n-1)}$.
+These first-order differential equations can be integrated in an iterative manner, namely order by order in $\epsilon$.
+Then the canonical MIs at $\mathcal{O}(\epsilon^n)$ can be expressed as